PDC Premier League Darts 2019: Week 14 Betting and Odds Preview

 Daryl Gurney produced arguably the best performance of Week 13 with an 8-5 win over Michael van Gerwen, to continue his push for the Semi Final stages.
 Gurney flew into a 4-0 lead and never really looked in danger against his illustrious opponent, as the Northern Irishman gained his third successive win against the out-of-sorts Dutch master.

-Gurney is into a best price of 18/1 to with the Premier League with Betway and 10bet, while van Gerwen is still the very prohibitive price of just 8/15 with Betfred and 888Sport.
+Gurney is into a best price of 18/1 to with the Premier League with Betway and 10bet, while van Gerwen is still the very prohibitive price of just 8/15 with Betfred.
 The Dutchman will have to show much more of his usual form going forwards, if he is to justify such short odds.

 The final action of Week 13 saw James Wade in imperious finishing form by despatching Gerwyn Price 8-4 in a contest where both players were desperate for victory.